cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 Jeremy was someone I was slightly hesitant about putting on the list.
 But when you put in perspective that season 50 is still five years away, I would want to see Jeremy in 2025.

-Jeremy is probably the most well-rounded player in survivor history.
+Jeremy is probably the most well-rounded player in Survivor history.
 He is absolutely built for challenges, he is incredibly strategic and his social game is what won him Cambodia.
 Being the person to master the 'Meat Shield' strategy, he definitely deserves to be on a Legends season.

 ## Malcolm Freberg